Petyrrrrr/Petyrrrrr.github.io/_pages/about.md

 Research interests
 ======
-I'm generally interested in the theory of statistics, computer science, combinatorics, and applied probability.
+I'm generally interested in the statistics, computer science, combinatorics, and applied probability.
+A good amount of my past work happened at the intersection of theoretical CS and statistics where I explore insights from TCS to analyze non-asymptotic and high-dimensional inference problems.
+Last semester I spent some time reading about statistical physics inspired topics such as [spin glasses](https://arxiv.org/abs/2204.02909) and [Approximate Message Passing](https://arxiv.org/abs/2302.03682).

+I'm also broadly interested in understanding '[intelligence](https://www.britannica.com/technology/artificial-intelligence)', despite my constant lag behind the [up-to-date](https://openreview.net/group?id=ICLR.cc/2024/Conference#tab-active-submissions) AI developments.

 Some ongoing thoughts
 ======